dassein/starter-academic/content/course/ECE_pattern_recognition/index.md

 ---
-title: ECE 64100 Model-Based Image and Signal Processing
+title: ECE 66200 Pattern Recognition and Decision Making
 subtitle:

 # Summary for listings and search engines